nik123/cheatsheets/i3wm.md

 WM_CLASS(STRING) = "gnome-terminal-server", "Gnome-terminal"
 ```

-3. The former value is class name, the former value is window class.
+3. The former value is class name, the latter value is window class.

 ## Custom classes for GTK applications